-All pupils take part in and are assessed in three practical activities.
+All pupils are assessed in three practical activities.
 The following activities that we intend to offer as part of the practical component are Football, Badminton, Basketball, and Netball.
-Pupils will be primarily assessed on a range of skills required to play the sport; but will also be assessed on how to officiate the sport, the understanding of different rules and how to analyse and improve in each sport that they are assessed in.
+Pupils will be primarily assessed on a range of skills required to play the sport and the understanding of different rules and how to analyse and improve in each sport that they are assessed in.
 It is also possible, in consultation with PE staff, to assess a student in a sport in which they compete or perform in outside of school which is on the AQA specification but cannot be offered in school e.g. swimming, golf, dance etc.